 mr_pse_enable

 A control variable that selects PSE operation and test functions.
-This variables is provided by a management interface that may be mapped to the PSE Control register PSE Enable bits (11.1:0), as described below, or other equivalent functions.
+This variable is provided by a management interface that may be mapped to the PSE Control register PSE Enable bits (11.1:0), as described below, or other equivalent functions.

 Values: disable: All PSE functions disabled (behavior is as if there was no PSE